meilisearch/documentation/learn/cookbooks/update_cloud.md

 ```

 ::: warning
 If Meilisearch returns a [`missing_authorization_header`](/reference/errors/error_codes.md#missing-authorization-header) error code, you might be using v0.24 or below.
-Change the authorization header to `X-MEILI-API-KEY: apiKey`:
+Change the authorization header to `X-MEILI-API-KEY: API_KEY`:

 ```sh
 curl \